Apply a discount at checkout

 Stacking codes

-Multiple promotion codes per charge intent are allowed, subject to your merchant's max_discounts setting (set on the Merchant level; ask Frame support if you need it raised):
+Multiple promotion codes per transfer are allowed, subject to your merchant's max_discounts setting (set on the Merchant level; ask Frame support if you need it raised):

 "promotion_codes": ["LOYALTY10", "SUMMER20", "FREESHIP"]